candiedoperation/tacos/docs/Makefile.md

+© Copyright 2023 Atheesh Thirumalairajan

+View LICENSE.md for More Information

+---

 # Makefile

 `GPP_PARAMETERS` let's us set the compiler parameters for `g++` .
 The `-m32` flag compiles the code for 32-bit processors.